 For more information, please see the Membership Meeting page.

-Florida makes it very easy to vote by mail (also called "absentee ballots").
+Florida makes it very easy to vote by mail (sometimes called "absentee ballots").
 Democrats who register to vote by mail are much more likely to vote than those who don't.

-If you would like to request a vote by mail ballot, please call (239) LEE‐VOTE (533‐8683) or visit this page on the Lee County Supervisor of Elections website.Your request to vote by mail must be received by the Elections office no later than 5 PM on the sixth calendar day preceding the election (August 24 for the Primary Election and November 2 for the General Election).
+If you would like to request a vote by mail ballot, please call the Supervisor of Elections office at 239-LEE‐VOTE (239-533‐8683) or visit this page on the Lee County Supervisor of Elections website.Your request to vote by mail must be received by the Elections office no later than 5 PM on the sixth calendar day preceding the election (November 2 for the General Election).

-If it has been over 5 years since you last registered to vote, please re-register to assure your current signature is on file
+If it has been over five years since you last registered to vote, please re-register to assure your current signature is on file

 For information on early voting, visit the Election Dates page of the Florida Elections website.